dbome/dataset/scripts/docs/testing/CONTRIBUTE.md

     - As plain text in source HTML, which can be easily scraped.

 ### Steps to contribute
-1. Decide if the import is batch (i.e. all the timeseries) or incremental (last value).
+1. Decide if the import is batch (i.e. all the time-series) or incremental (last value).
 See the scripts in [`automations/batch/`](../../scripts/testing/automations/batch) and [`automations/incremental/`](../../scripts/testing/automations/incremental) for more details. **Note: Batch is prefered over Incremental**.
 2. Create a script and place it based on decision in step 1 either in [`automations/batch/`](../../scripts/testing/automations/batch) or
    [`automations/incremental/`](../../scripts/testing/automations/incremental).
 Note that each source is different and there is no single pattern that works for all sources, however you can take some inspiration from the scripts below: